andrewbramwell/chanotai/src/content/blog/🌟-chanotai-thai-massage-black-friday-extravaganza-🌟.md

 image: /assets/images/blog/couples.jpg
 imageAlt: " Couples Massage "
 ---
+# 🌟 **Chanotai Thai Massage Black Friday Extravaganza! 🌟**

 Indulge in exclusive Black Friday bliss at Chanotai Thai Massage!
 Treat yourself or a loved one to rejuvenating treatments before December 10, 2023!

-Deep Tissue Massage
+## 1. Deep Tissue Massage
    ✨ 90 mins for £70 ✨
    Unwind with our therapeutic Deep Tissue Massage.
 Book now and save £5 exclusively for Black Friday!

-Couples Massage
+## 2. Couples Massage
    ✨ 90 mins for £115 ✨
    Strengthen your bond with a tranquil Couples Massage.
 Don't miss out – get an extra £5 off this Black Friday!

-Hot Stone Massage
+## 3. Hot Stone Massage
    ✨ 90 mins for £75 ✨
    Experience warmth and relaxation with a Hot Stone Massage.
 Secure your spot and enjoy £5 off this Black Friday!

-Body Scrub Treatment
+## 4. Body Scrub Treatment
    ✨ 90 mins for £75 ✨
    Revitalize your skin with a Body Scrub Treatment.
 Book now for an additional £5 off this Black Friday!

-🌈 Exclusive Black Friday Offer: £5 off each treatment!
+🌈 **Exclusive Black Friday Offer: £5 off each treatment!**
 Limited slots available – secure your pampering session now!
-Book Your Blissful Experience [Here](https://chanotaimassage.setmore.com/?source=easyshare)
+📅 Book Your Blissful Experience [Here](https://chanotaimassage.setmore.com/?source=easyshare)

 Terms and conditions apply.
 Book by December 10, 2023.
 Cannot be combined with other offers.